-Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
+Staff told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed.

 Governance and management

 There were clear responsibilities, roles and systems of accountability to support good governance and management.